 One of the most important rules of playing the lottery is making sure that you’ve really won the prize.
-Unfortunately for some New Jersey restaurant workers, they didn’t adhere to this first rule.
+Unfortunately, some New Jersey restaurant workers didn’t adhere to this first rule.

 It was utter chaos at the restaurant when the group decided that they’d won the lottery.
-Laughter, shouting and hugging followed, one member of the staff even deciding to quit after the group figured out that they’d won lottery millions.
+Laughter, shouting, and hugging followed after which one member of the staff even decided to quit after the group figured out that they’d won lottery millions.

 Unfortunately, this wasn’t the case.

 The ecstatic employees had actually checked the lottery numbers for a previous date.
-While they did match the ones on the ticket, the drawing wasn’t the same (one set of numbers was for a Wednesday drawing and the other – for a Saturday).
+While they did match the ones on the ticket, the drawing wasn’t the same (one set of numbers was for a Wednesday drawing, and the other was for a Saturday).